meteofrance/mfai/README.md

 - **settings**: a runtime property returns the settings instance used to instanciate the model.
 - **model_type**: an Enum describing the type of model: CONVOLUTIONAL, VISION_TRANSFORMER, GRAPH, LLM, MLLM.
 - **features_last**: a boolean that indicates if the features dimension is the last dimension of the input/output tensor.
 If False, the features dimension is the second dimension of the input/output tensor.
+- **register**: a boolean that indicates if the model should be registered in the **MODELS** registry.
+By default, it is set to False which allows the creation of intermediate subclasses not meant for direct use.

 The Python interface contract for our model is enforced using [Python ABC](https://docs.python.org/3/library/abc.html) and in our case [ModelABC](mfai/torch/models/base.py#L1) class.